ocean-uhh/seasenselib/_sources/about.rst.txt

 **Community and Support:**

-CTD Tools is developed and maintained by the oceanographic community.
+SeaSenseLib is developed and maintained by the oceanographic community.
 We welcome contributions, bug reports, and feature requests through our GitHub repository.